Tomato and Boursin Tartlets

 - Made with store-bought puff pastry, they’re easy to make!

-- With caramelized onions and Boursin cheese, there’s lots of delicious flavors.
+- With caramelized onions and Boursin cheese, there are lots of delicious flavors.

 - They aren’t your ordinary appetizer, but both beautiful and irresistible!